microtick/node-operations/README.md

 ## Step 1 - Initialization

-If you DO NOT yet have a running node, perform the following SETUP steps:
+Everyone should perform the following SETUP steps (binaries have been updated to v1.0.0)

 SETUP-1.
 Download the release binaries and .sig file for v1.0.0 from https://microtick.com/releases/mainnet/